jamis/jamis.github.io/_posts/2014-05-27-demons-in-the-details.md

 As Nigel walked into the maze, his red glow seemed to intensify.
 It clung to the hedges as he passed, lighting the path behind him as if the maze were catching fire.
 Thus it was that, even though Nigel himself was quickly lost to view, from their vantage at the top of the stairs the two men could easily see the demon as he progressed through the maze.

 Fabian watched, entranced, as the red path reached the first intersection.
-There was the barest of pauses before--true to Basil's instructions--the glow proceeded to follow both paths at the same time.
+There was the barest of pauses before---true to Basil's instructions---the glow split and proceeded to follow both paths at the same time.
+Slowly, though.
+Fabian realized that control was bouncing back and forth between the copies.
+As soon as one had moved farther than the others, it would stop, and another one would begin walking.

 "See?
 There he goes," Basil said.
-"I only wish he could move faster--the effect would be far more dramatic.
+"I only wish he could move faster---the effect would be far more dramatic.
 Alas, it's not in his contract."

 Fabian felt the effect was plenty dramatic.
-It truly was like watching a cascade of water--red water, admittedly--flood the maze.
+It truly was like watching a cascade of water---slow, red water, admittedly---flood the maze.
 It ran through the passages, filling dead ends and dividing at intersections.
 The effect spread outward like a wave as Nigel duplicated himself over and over, and each copy did the same.
-Even at Nigel's unhurried pace, Fabian still quickly lost count of how many copies were active.
+Even at the homunculus' unhurried pace, Fabian soon quickly lost count of how many copies were active.

 "It's...beautiful," Fabian said.